hakha4/sensordata-reading/README.md

         - program depends on this, see https://github.com/pdxjohnny/selectz
    - no serial data
         - check devicemanager (windows) for correct COM-port connected to Arduino

+    ToDo:
+    - add more robust error handling
+    - update graph to show multiple sensors and fix scaling etc
+    - move code to classes